MicrosoftDocs/win32/desktop-src/tablet/inkwordtype-complex-type.md

 ---
-Description: 'Defines the type that contains the ink data, alternates, and confidence for ink content that is an InkWord element (as opposed to a Drawing element).' ms.assetid: '361bc4a2-04e1-4cba-9925-a42cd0587760'
+Description: Defines the type that contains the ink data, alternates, and confidence for ink content that is an InkWord element (as opposed to a Drawing element). ms.assetid: 361bc4a2-04e1-4cba-9925-a42cd0587760
-title: InkWordType Complex Type
+title: InkWordType Complex Type ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # InkWordType Complex Type